-Our long-lived assets, including our office, laboratory and warehouse space in Menlo Park, California, our test and engineering center in Phoenix, Arizona, and our office and laboratory facilities in Natick, Massachusetts, are subject to periodic testing for impairment.
+Our long-lived assets, including our office, laboratory and warehouse space in Menlo Park, California, our Test and Engineering Center in Phoenix, Arizona, and our office and laboratory facilities in Natick, Massachusetts, are subject to periodic testing for impairment.
 Failure to achieve sufficient levels of cash flow at the asset group level could result in impairment of our long-lived assets.
-In addition, we have operating lease commitments for office and laboratory space.
+In addition, we have operating lease right-of-use assets for office and laboratory space which are also subject to impairment.
 Changes in the business environment could lead to changes in the scope of operations of our business.
 These changes, including the closure of one or more offices, could result in restructuring and/or asset impairment charges.
 The COVID-19 pandemic raises the possibility of an extended global economic downturn, which increases the risk of long-lived asset impairment charges.